nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 5. Use the command `help` to get a list of commands and their usages before using the application (if needed).

-💡 Supported terminals are: Windows 10 Command Prompt, Windows Powershell, macOS Terminal and linux Terminal.
+💡 Supported terminals are: Windows 10 Command Prompt, Windows Powershell, macOS and linux Terminals.
 Other terminals, such as Cygwin may not support color display.
 💡 Recommended to use black background for better color contrast.

 <br>